-Prince Albert Parkland Health Region requires new practitioner staff members (physicians, residents, dentists and chiropractors) to complete and return a valid police criminal record check with the vulnerable sector search (dated within the last 90 days) along with the relevant APPHR practitioner staff application form prior to being offered a position
+The Saskatchewan Health Authority requires new practitioner staff members (physicians, residents, dentists and chiropractors) to complete and return a valid police criminal record check with the vulnerable sector search (dated within the last 90 days) along with the relevant APPHR practitioner staff application form prior to being offered a position

 Please note: Applicants are responsible for the costs of the criminal record check

 Please go to your nearest Police/RCMP detachment to request a valid record.
-Your Police/RCMP detachment may require a letter of request from the Prince Albert Parkland Health Region before processing your request.
+Your Police/RCMP detachment may require a letter of request from the Saskatchewan Health Authority before processing your request.
 Please request the Criminal Record Check Letter by contacting Deborah Wick (information above) and take it with you to your Police/RCMP detachment

 Please note: If you are requesting a criminal record check from the Toronto Police Services, you will be require a signed Consent to Disclosure of Personal Information form that can be requested from please contact Deborah Wick (306-765-6403).

 These are the Practitioner Staff Bylaws for the Prince Albert Parkland Regional Health Authority.
 The practitioner staff bylaws are developed and enacted in order to: